opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote.md

 The following are known limitations of the remote-backed storage feature:

 - Writing data to a remote store can be a high-latency operation when compared to writing data on the local file system.
 This may impact the indexing throughput and latency.
-Performance benchamrking results will be tracked in https://github.com/opensearch-project/OpenSearch/issues/6376
+For performance benchmarking results, see [issue #6376](https://github.com/opensearch-project/OpenSearch/issues/6376).